omid-ghl/next-metamask-dapp/README.md

 This is a decentralized application (DApp) built with **Next.js**, **TypeScript**, **TailwindCSS**, and **ethers.js** that allows users to connect their **MetaMask wallet**, fetch their **account balance**, and view their **transaction history** via **Etherscan API**.

+---

 ## 🚀 Features

-- 🔐 Connect to MetaMask wallet
+- 🔐 **MetaMask Integration**
+  Users can securely connect their Ethereum wallet using MetaMask.

-- 💰 Display ETH account balance
+- 💰 **Live ETH Balance**
+  Automatically retrieves and displays the connected account’s ETH balance.

-- 📜 Show transaction history using Etherscan API
+- 📜 **Transaction History Viewer**
+  Fetches a complete list of transactions associated with the wallet address using the **Etherscan API**, including:

+  - Transaction hash (with link to Etherscan)
+  - Amount (in ETH)
+  - Timestamp (readable format)

-- 🌍 Multilingual support using `react-i18next`
+- 🌍 **i18n Multilingual Support**
+  Full support for multiple languages using `react-i18next`.

-- 🎨 Responsive UI with TailwindCSS
+- 🎨 **Beautiful UI**
+  Styled with **TailwindCSS** for clean, responsive, and mobile-friendly design.

-- ⚙️ Environment-based config using `.env`
+- ⚙️ **Environment-Based Configuration**
+  Uses `.env` file to configure API URLs and keys securely.

+- 🧪 **Typed Development**
-- 🧪 Strong TypeScript support
+  Strong TypeScript typing for wallet and transaction models.

+- 🪝 **React Hooks**
-- 🪝 Uses React hooks for state and lifecycle
+  Efficient state and lifecycle management using React hooks.

+---

 ## 📦 Tech Stack